 Payments made by citizens out of their Special Accounts will go into Receiving Accounts that the government will set up for the enterprises selling the goods and services.
 All amounts in the Receiving Accounts will be unavailable to enterprises but help the government determine the appropriate issuance of investment funds for the enterprises.
 In the case of investment, government will credit the Receiving Accounts of the enterprises producing the investment goods.
 In effect, the amounts in the Receiving Accounts represent the tax obligation.

-So, everybody gets a basic income through the Special Account, whether a worker, a manager, a housewife/husband, a volunteer worker, a politician, a retiree, a student, a small child, an infant, or whatever.
+So, everybody gets a basic income through the Special Account, whether a worker, a manager, a housewife/husband, a volunteer worker, a politician, a retiree, a student, a small child, an infant, or whoever.
 Production responds to demand but is not for profit.
 Investment costs are footed by the government, but in the case of enterprises producing consumption items, reflect demand.

 It is impossible for citizens to accumulate private savings because their Special Accounts are merely topped up each fortnight.
 This is okay, because private saving is unnecessary, as will be explained later in the proposal.